YAOJaredz/card-game-designer/README.md

 - Order: Order of ranks in the game.
 There are 2 options: 0 means A has the smallest rank, 1 means 3 has the smallest rank.
 0 as default.
 - Num Initial Hand: Set the number of initial hand for players.
 0 as default.
 - Num Cards Dealt Per Round: Set the number of cards to dealt in a round.
 0 as default.
 - Draw Cards? : Choices to allow players to draw cards or not.
 Yes as default.
+When draw_flag is false, `Draw!` button will not appear in the *Game* page.
 - Num Cards Drawn: Set the number of cards to draw.
 1 as default.
 - Community Cards? : Choices to include community cards or not.
 Yes as default.
 - First Round of Comm: The first round to have community cards.
 0 as default.
 - Num Comm in Its Round: Set the number of cards in community cards in the first round of having community cards.
 0 as default.
 - Num Comm Added Per Round: Set the number of cards to add to the community cards later. -1 means unlimited number of cards.
 0 as default.
 - Play Cards? : Choices to play cards or not.
 Yes as default.
+When play_flag is false, `Play!` button will be replaced by `Finish` button in the *Game* page.
 - Num Cards Played Per Round: Set the number of cards to play.
 1 as default.
 - Multi-User?
 (Not implemented yet): Choices to allow multi-user or not.
 No is the only option for now.
 - Bidding?
 (Not implemented yet): Choices to allow bidding or not.
 No is the only option for now.
 - Repetitive Draw? : Choices to allow draw cards multiple times in a round or not.
 Yes as default.
 - Sort Hands? : Choices to sort cards in hand or not.
 Yes as default.
 - Display CP? : Choices to display computer player's cards or not.
 Yes as default.

-### Game manual:
+### Game page manual:

 User can draw cards by clicking `Draw!` button and enter identifiers on the top of cards in the textbox, click `Play!` button to play the card.